amilaansari/amilaansari/README.md

 -->

-- 🔭 I’m currently working on Endless Math!
+- 🔭 I’m currently working on: Endless Math!
 Check out the repository with the matching name for more details
-- 🌱 I’m currently learning PHP, SQLAlchemy.
+- 🌱 I’m currently learning: PHP, SQLAlchemy.
+Looking to hop into Java next!
-- 🤔 I’m looking for help with getting my career in software development going
+- 🤔 I’m looking for help with: Getting my career in software development going!
+Seems like there is always more to learn, which is equal parts exciting and nerve wracking.
-- 💬 Ask me about my cats, yours or my favourite films/movies.
-If im not working, im likely binging Netflix.
+- 💬 Ask me about: My cats!
+Yours or my favourite films/movies.
+If im not working, im likely binging Netflix 😮
-- 📫 How to reach me: email me at amilaansari@gmail.com
+- 📫 How to reach me: Email me at amilaansari@gmail.com
-- 😄 Pronouns: she/her are good
+- 😄 Pronouns: She/her are good 👍
-- ⚡ Fun facts: Studied in beautiful melbourne and have two wonderful cats.
-Hoping to return someday :heart:
+- ⚡ Fun facts: Studied in the beautiful Melbourne and have two wonderful cats.
+Hoping to return someday ❤️